mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 the CPU level.
 And once the Pico resets, the physical output port controllers on the board go into their default power-on condition, which turns off all of the output ports.

+The secondary "PWM Worker" Picos on these boards add yet another layer of protection, which is that they *also* have their own software timers that they apply to every port.
+The main Pico sends the PWM Worker Picos its settings for the flipper logic/chime logic timers, so that the secondary Picos can apply their own time limitation to the ports.
+So even if the main Pico stops working and all of the other fail-safe measures somehow don't kick in, the ports controlled by the secondary Picos are still protected by their own independent timers.

 Nothing is quite as perfectly predictable as a dedicated hardware timer like on the old Chime boards, but I've tried to carefully design